Sveinn Arnason

 Sveinn Arnason (died 1683) was an Icelandic man who was executed for witchcraft.
 He was the last person executed for witchcraft in Iceland.

-Between 1604 and 1720, there were 120 witch trials in Iceland, 22 of whom resulted in executions (the last of whom took place in 1683).
+Between 1604 and 1720, there were 120 witch trials in Iceland, 22 of which resulted in executions (the last of which took place in 1683).

-Sveinn Arnason was charged with having caused the illness of the dean Sigurdur Jonsson's wife.
+Sveinn Arnason was charged with causing the illness of the dean Sigurdur Jonsson's wife.
 He was executed by burning at the stake.
-He was the last person executed for sorcery on Iceland: while Klemus Bjarnason was condemned to death for sorcery in 1692, but his execution never took place.
+He was the last person executed for sorcery in Iceland.
+While Klemus Bjarnason was condemned to death for sorcery in 1692, his execution never took place.